 - Steam the squash and potato cubes until tender (about 15 minutes).

-- While the squash and potato are steaming, peel and chop the onions.
+While the squash and potato are steaming, peel and dice the onion.

-- In a Dutch Oven or soup pot, heat the oil and sauté the onions until the onions are transparent, but not browned (5-10 minutes).
+In a Dutch Oven or soup pot, heat the oil and sauté the diced onions until they are transparent, but not browned (5-10 minutes).

 - Mince the garlic.
 (I use a good garlic press and don't peel the garlic because the skin keeps the flesh from getting stuck in the holes.)